Blog

 Estate planning is a highly complex area of law.
 If you are interested in creating a trust for your family business or have any questions regarding your current estate plan, please contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.
 The attorneys at Lonich Patton Erlich Policastri have decades of experience handling complex estate planning matters, including family business trusts, and we are happy to offer you a free consultation.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.

-Estate planning is a highly complex area of law.
-If you are interested in creating a Special Needs Trust or have any questions regarding your current estate plan, please contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.
-The attorneys at Lonich Patton Erlich Policastri have decades of experience handling complex estate planning matters, including Special Needs Trusts, and we are happy to offer you a free consultation.
+If you have any questions about child support or child custody, the Certified Family Law Specialists at Lonich Patton Erlich Policastri have decades of experience handling complex family law matters.
+Please contact the Certified Family Law Specialists at Lonich Patton Erlich Policastri for further information.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
-While this post may detail general legal issues, it is not legal advice.
+While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.